What Is Polygon?

 Is Polygon the same thing as POL?

-No. Polygon is the broader network and infrastructure ecosystem.
-POL is the token used in Polygon Chain economics, including gas, staking, emissions, and tokenomics analysis.
+No. Polygon is the broader blockchain ecosystem and infrastructure platform.
+POL is its native token and is used for Polygon Chain gas, staking, validator incentives, and token economics.

 Is Polygon Chain the same as Polygon PoS?